 Therefore, rotator cuff tendinosis is not the result of a single traumatic event.
 It is brought on by genetics, age and repetitive activity.
 We are not sure why some patients with rotator cuff tendinosis have pain, and others do not.

 Many patients with rotator cuff tendinosis and partial tears do not require surgery and will respond very well to a coordinated physical therapy program to strengthen the remaining cuff tissue.
-Ice and anti-inflammatories can work well, too.
+Moist heat, Ice and anti-inflammatories can work well, too.